Resources

 What is a Skin Allergy?

-A Skin Allergy is your body’s reaction to an external stimulus to your skin that is considered a threat by your immune system.
+A skin allergy is your body’s reaction to an external stimulus to your skin that is considered a threat by your immune system.
 The reaction or allergy generally comes about because antibodies are sent to the region of impact to combat the threat or allergen.
 The outcome is usually an itchy rash, and this condition is commonly termed “contact dermatitis”.
+While contact dermatitis is a common type of skin allergy, other types, such as allergic contact dermatitis, can also occur.
+Allergic contact dermatitis is a delayed type IV hypersensitivity reaction that develops after repeated exposure to an allergen.

 Types of Skin Allergies